Award in education and training (City & Guilds 6502) - spring

 • Plan and deliver sessions in which you:

-* use appropriate teaching methods and resources that support active learning
+* use appropriate teaching methods and resources that support active learning in person or online

 * check the progress of your learners in appropriate ways, and give constructive feedback to help them achieve